 - Dan Coleman, Managing Partner, Modern Works Music Publishing

 Entrance to the program is determined through personal interview with the Directors each September.
+We are now accepting applications for the 2018/19 season.
 Please check the audition page of our website for eligibility and fee requirements, application information, and audition dates.

 Note: Prospective applicants are urged to review the Musician Guidelines and check for scheduling conflicts before applying for an audition.